vgorbic1/Tutorials/Java/hibernate.md

 #### Configuration
 Hibernate requires to know in advance where to find the mapping information that defines how your Java classes relate to the database tables.
 Hibernate also requires a set of configuration settings related to database and other related parameters.
 All such information is usually supplied as a standard Java properties file called hibernate.properties, or as an XML file named hibernate.cfg.xml.

+**Hibernate Properties:**

+- *hibernate.dialect* This property makes Hibernate generate the appropriate SQL for the chosen database.
+- *hibernate.connection.driver_class* The JDBC driver class.
+- *hibernate.connection.url* The JDBC URL to the database instance.
+- *hibernate.connection.username* The database username.
+- *hibernate.connection.password* The database password.
+- *hibernate.connection.pool_size* Limits the number of connections waiting in the Hibernate database connection pool.
+- *hibernate.connection.autocommit* Allows autocommit mode to be used for the JDBC connection.

 #### FAQ